-- Reduce complexity of services including the interfaces between services - Wrap services around primary care - Build multidisciplinary teams for people with complex needs, including social care, mental health including dementia and other services - Support these teams with specialist medical input and effective pathways particularly for older people - Create flexible and responsive services that offer an alternative to hospital stay - Build an infrastructure to support the model based which includes the pays in which services are measured and paid for
+- Reduce complexity of services including the interfaces between services - Wrap services around primary care - Build multidisciplinary health and social care teams for people with complex needs and ensure that these teams are able to effectively manage a range of long term conditions including physical health, mental health, and dementia - Support these teams with specialist medical input and effective pathways particularly for older people - Create flexible and responsive services that offer reduce hospital stay for people who do not have a medical need to be in hospital - Provide resources and approaches which help people better manage aspect of their own long term conditions through education and mutual help - Build an infrastructure to support the model which includes the ways in which services are measured and paid for

 This would also require the reorganisation of current health and social care community delivery.
 The teams would be very accessible to GPs practices, acute discharge staff and to patients, families and carers once a patient referral has been accepted.
 The threshold for referrals would be set with hospital/ care home admissions avoidance and discharge as two key factors.
 The teams would offer time limited interventions before referral back to primary care and community health and social care support.
-The interventions would include nursing and therapies, reablement, social care assessment, rapid access to home care/ equipment and out of hours capability.
+The interventions would include nursing and therapies, reablement, social care assessment, rapid access to home care/equipment and out of hours capability.